puppetlabs/puppet-docs/source/puppet_baseline/pb_bootstrapping.markdown

 Installing
 -----

-After all dependencies are installed, the Dashboard and/or baseline packages can be installed by running `rpm -Uvh puppet-dashboard*.rpm` in the directory where they were downloaded.
+After all dependencies are installed, the Dashboard and/or baseline packages can be installed by running:

+    rpm -Uvh puppet-dashboard*.rpm

+...in the directory where they were downloaded.

 ### Configuring Puppet Dashboard